lse-ds105/ds105a-project-chadgpt/docs/index.md

 # Hello World

-This is my first website!
-It is very simple, but I'm proud of it.
+This is our first website!
+It is very simple, but we're proud of it.

 ## Team Members
 - Zicheng Liu (zcliu35) | BSc in Economics